sonalsingh02/stasher/README.md

 This gem is a heavy modification of [Logstasher](https://github.com/shadabahmed/logstasher), which was inspired from [LogRage](https://github.com/roidrage/lograge).
-It adds the same request logging for logstash as Logstasher, but also includes a modified Ruby Logger instance to allow you to send all of your logging to logstash.
+It adds the same request logging for logstash as Logstasher, but separates out request and response log entries, and adds a modified Ruby Logger instance to allow you to send all of your logging to logstash.

 ## About stasher

-This gem This gem logs to a separate log file named `logstash_<environment>.log`.
+This gem logs to a separate log file named `logstash_<environment>.log`.
 It provides two facilities:
  * Request and response logging (ala Logstasher and LogRage)
  * Redirection of the Rails logger, with request-scoped parameters